-The Scripps Research Institute, funded by The Michael J. Fox Foundation, Will Further Investigate the SGK1 Gene – A First Step Toward Developing Possible Treatments for Parkinson’s Disease MOUNTAIN VIEW, CA – October 25, 2011 –
+The Scripps Research Institute, funded by The Michael J. Fox Foundation, Will Further Investigate the SGK1 Gene – A First Step Toward Developing Possible Treatments for Parkinson’s Disease

-EDITOR’S NOTE: You can watch Anne Wojcicki discuss 23andMe’s SGK1 finding at the recent Web 2.0 conference here: http://www.youtube.com/watch?v=hYs85Q13Trk
+EDITOR’S NOTE: You can watch Anne Wojcicki discuss 23andMe’s SGK1 finding at the recent Web 2.0 conference here: https://www.youtube.com/watch?v=hYs85Q13Trk

 23andMe, Inc. is the leading consumer genetics and research company.
 Founded in 2006, the mission of the company is to help people access, understand and benefit from the human genome.
-The company was named by MIT Technology Review to its “50 Smartest Companies, 2017” list, and named one of Fast Company's “25 Brands That Matter Now, 2017.”
-23andMe has millions of customers worldwide, with ~ 85 percent of customers consented to participate in research.
+The company was named by MIT Technology Review in its “50 Smartest Companies, 2017” list, and featured as Fast Company's #2 Most Innovative Health Company in 2018.
+23andMe has millions of customers worldwide, with more than 80 percent of customers consented to participate in research.
 23andMe, Inc. is located in Mountain View, CA. More information is available at www.23andMe.com.